 Compromised accounts or machines are usually trying to move data into staging areas where they can be easily withdrawn from the organization’s network.
 While preparing the data for removal, attackers will utilize tools such as PSExec or remote desktop tools.
 In this case, UEBA will detect and highlight anomalous staging and lateral movement including (the highly unusual) intra-workstation high volume data transfers, unusual protocol/port combinations and unusually high amounts of data access.

-High outbound data transfer
+Example: High outbound data transfer

 Log sources: Firewall, Proxy